Franz Schmidt and his Symphonies – An Interview with Jonathan Berman

 I have extrapolated a lot from this idea – even the photographs I commissioned for the CD covers, taken by my great friend here in Vienna, Kristina Feldhammer.
 They’re all analogue photographs created on film and then in the dark room, which I think mirrors Schmidt’s music (and something we have tried to find in the recordings as well).
 Kristina’s photographs create a sense of tactility – you can almost touch them, they are not hidden behind a modern shiny veneer which is absolutely my approach to bringing Schmidt’s music to life.

 Look at her photo of the Strudlhofstiege steps, there is this sense of architecture, which she combines in the dark room with photographs of nature, of the Wienerwald and of the surrounding areas creating an image which is trying to find in this architecture, nature and the human, or the divine and the earthly.
-Additionally then, of course, they’re all self-portraits, which creates a sensuality, drawing parallels to the turn-of-the-century Klimt-esque, Schiele-esque, Schnitzler-esque exoticism and eroticism, which we see in the music of Strauss, Wolf, Zemlinsky (actually many composers of that time) and of course, most importantly, all through Schmidt’s music
+Additionally then, of course, they’re all self-portraits, which creates a sensuality, drawing parallels to the turn-of-the-century Klimt-esque, Schiele-esque, Schnitzler-esque exoticism and eroticism, which we see in the music of Strauss, Wolf, Zemlinsky (actually many composers of that time) and of course, most importantly, all through Schmidt’s music.

 Coming back to Schmidt’s piano, I was really thrilled that I found that playing his piano matched what I had found in his music.
 For instance, certain keys which are traditionally expected to be “bright keys”, like E major… If you look at a passage in Strauss, in Beethoven, in Brahms – even although it’s quite rare for Brahms to write in E major –, it’s a slightly brash key.
 In Mozart’s operas E major is often almost militaristic: lots of sharps, everything’s a little bit raised and tense, and somewhat bright.